 Nothing could be further from the truth.
-In fact, the IRS and the Tax Court both focus enormously on what the settlement agreement says.
-The "intent of the payer" is a phrase that features prominently in tax cases, and there is no better statement of the payer's intent in legal settlement than the wording of the settlement agreement.
-There are numerous cases in which bad or neutral wording doomed a plaintiff's tax claim.
+In fact, the IRS and the Tax Court both place enormous focus on what the settlement agreement says.
+The intent of the payor is a phrase that features prominently in tax cases, and there is no better statement of the payor's intent in legal settlement than the wording of the settlement agreement.
+There are numerous cases where bad or neutral wording doomed a plaintiff's tax claim.

-For example, in Blum, 13 a woman sued her lawyer for allegedly botching her personal physical injury suit.
-As a practical matter, it appeared that Debra Blum was trying to get her lawyer to pay her money that she had failed to collect for her physical injuries because of the alleged legal malpractice.
+For example, in Blum v.
+Commissioner, [13] a woman sued her lawyer for allegedly botching her personal physical injury suit.
+As a practical matter, it appeared that Blum was trying to get her lawyer to pay her money she failed to collect for her physical injuries because of the alleged legal malpractice.
 Even so, her malpractice recovery was held to be taxable.

-The Blum case is a poignant reminder that settlement agreement wording is important, an opportunity a plaintiff should never let slip by.
+The Blum case is a poignant reminder that settlement agreement wording is very important, an opportunity a plaintiff should never let slip by.
 It is worth saying this again and again before the settlement agreement is signed.
-In IRS audits or queries, the IRS may well be satisfied with the settlement agreement and might not ask for additional documentation.
-If your wording is poor or even neutral, it is almost a certainty that the IRS will ask to see more information in an audit.14
+In IRS audits or queries, the IRS may well be satisfied with the settlement agreement and may not ask for additional documentation.
+If your wording is poor or even neutral, it is almost a certainty that the IRS will ask to see more information in an audit.
+[14]